 June 1944 QST

-be glad to scan articles for you.
-All copyrights (if any) are hereby acknowledged.
+for info).
+All copyrights hereby acknowledged.

 Extending the Usefulness of a Versatile Instrument

-BY A. D. Mayo Jr., W4CBD
+By A. D. Mayo Jr., W4CBD

 Fig. 1 - Changes in wiring required to convert the author's

 RA - 90 megohms.